 Instructions

 - The first steps are the same with both of the types of button kits.
 Pull together your supplies.
-You'll need a small square of fabric at least 1-inch larger than the diameter of your button, fusible interfacing for the fabric (if it's lightweight) and the button kits.
+You'll need a small square of fabric at least 1-inch larger than the diameter of your button, fusible interfacing for the fabric (if it's lightweight), and the button kits.

 - Start by pressing the fusible interfacing to the wrong side of the fabric.
 With light weight fabrics and a lot of cottons, without the fusible interfacing sometimes the metal button shines through.
 Also, with silks and super light weight fabrics, the interfacing gives the fabric some stability.

 - Cut out your fabric leaving about 1/2-inch around the outside marked edge.
-Some of the button kits include templates for cutting out your fabric, or print them on the back of the package.
-Also, if you make a lot of covered buttons, you can buy a set of acrylic templates for each size of covered buttons.
+Some of the button kits include templates for cutting out your fabric, or print them on the back of the packaging.
+Also, if you make a lot of covered buttons, you can buy a set of acrylic circle templates for each size of covered buttons.

 - Now the instructions are a little bit different for each type of button kit.

-For the button kit with teeth, you'll want to center the button front on the wrong side of the fabric circle and gently poke the fabric in and around the teeth on the back of the button front.
+For the button kit with teeth, you'll want to center the button front on the wrong side of the piece of fabric circle and gently poke the fabric in and around the teeth on the back of the button front.
 The goal is to catch the fabric in the teeth so it is secure when you put on the button back.
 Sometimes using a skewer or other item with a point can help poke that fabric in nicely while keeping it taut on the front.

 For the button kit with teeth, take your button back and place it over the folded-in fabric on the back of the button.
 Make sure to line up the hole in the back so that the button shank lines up.
 Gently press and make sure all of the fabric edges are neatly covered by the backing.
 If you have too much fabric to fold inside, now is the time to trim it down just a little bit.
 If your kit came with a tool to help push the backing on - great, use it!
 If not, line up the hole in a spool of thread and using the palm of your hand press evenly until you hear a "click".
 Once it clicks, the backing is in place!